tenaxcrm-pixel/Why-Sales-Teams-Don-t-Need-More-CRM-Data-They-Need-Direction/README.md

 - Missed commitments
 - Buyer engagement consistency

-From these signals, the CRM surfaces which deals require attention and where risk is accumulating—before outcomes are impacted.
+From these signals, the CRM surfaces which deals require attention and where risk is accumulating-before outcomes are impacted.

 This approach transforms CRM from a passive record system into an active decision layer.